deshanyang/Liver-DIR-QA/README.md

 ### Citing
 The results of this study are publicly available for use in DIR algorithm verification.
 If you used our work in any way, please cite our paper.

-If you have any further questions about the dataset, please reach out to us at zhendong.zhang@duke.edu.
+If you have any further questions about the dataset, please reach out to us at deshan.yang@duke.edu.
 Thank you!

 ## Sources
 FFDNet- [https://arxiv.org/abs/1710.04026](https://github.com/cszn/FFDNet)